 Loneliness is a significant issue for our youth.
 In fact, you are our most lonely age group.
 If you are one of our lonely young people we hope it helps to know that you are not the only one.

 There are many reasons why young people, like you, may be lonely.
-You might be part of the 12.4% of our youth who are in limbo…you’re not working nor are you in education, or training.
+You might be part of our youth who are in limbo…you’re not working nor are you in education, or training.
 The prevalence of loneliness is much higher for the those of you who are unemployed – and may not have a sense of purpose and a way of keeping meaninfully busy.
-And if you are one of the 42.3 % of our disabled youth who is not able to work or study, we empathise with the possible extreme disappointment you may feel.
+And if you are one of our disabled youth who is not able to work or study, we empathise with the possible extreme disappointment you may feel.

 To name a few, loneliness as a youth might be exacerbated when: